aaronpoetra/kong-lambda/README.md

-## Create API Gateway using Kong and AWS Lambda
+# Create API Gateway using Kong and AWS Lambda

 ---

 In this example, We will create a simple API Gateway using Kong and AWS Lambda.
+Each request need a valid JWT Token.

 ---